Anden94/Anden94/README.md

-- 🌱 I’m currently learning JavaScript, React
+- 🌱 I’m currently learning JavaScript
 - 🤔 I’m looking for help with Webb development in general
 - 💬 Ask me about anything!
 - 📫 How to reach me: 0735-356581: nilsson.94@live.se